Prepare your pets for the cooler months with a check-up at Towcester Vets

 As Summer moves into Autumn and the nights draw in, we see a steady stream of seasonal issues some of which are avoidable.
-We asked our Head Vet Catharina to highlight some of the frequent complaints, so that you can prepare to avoid these.
+We asked one of our Veterinary Surgeons, Catharina to highlight some of the frequent complaints, so that you can prepare to avoid these.

 Ultimately, if you have any specific pet concerns, please do not hesitate to contact the team for further advice.
 If your pet has not had a check-up for a while why not consider booking a seasonal visit to our Towcester practice, in Burcote Road.

 Five things to prepare for this autumn in Northamptonshire

 The risk of road injuries increases as the nights draw in.
 If you walk your dog later in the day, invest in a reflective collar and try to plan walks using clear well-lit paths rather than busy roads.
 Cat owners should aim for earlier mealtimes to get their pets to come back into the house whilst still light outside.